Skip to main content

 • Lift the top panel enough to access the door switch wiring on the right side.

-• Caution: Don’t pull on the wires, because you can damage the connector or break a wire at the crimp.
+• Don’t pull on the wires, because you can damage the connector or break a wire at the crimp.

 • Open the dryer door to access the mounting screws inside the doorway.